 After the purchase is made, receipts should be returned to the office of Student Involvement.
-The appropriate club sport account will be charged.
+The appropriate sports club account will be charged.

 Obtain a Check Request

 Check requests can be used to pay for entry/registration fees, or for businesses that do not accept a purchase order.
-The Office Student Leadership and Involvement will help you determine if a purchase order or check request is necessary.
+The Office Student Involvement will help you determine if a purchase order or check request is necessary.

-To obtain a check request, a club sport representative must obtain an invoice from the seller.
-Faxed invoices are not acceptable -–they must be mailed.
+To obtain a check request, a sports club representative must obtain an invoice/quote from the seller.
 The invoice (in some cases a registration form) must state the amount, where to send the check and to whom it is payable.
-Once the club sport representative receives the invoice, it should be taken to the Office of Student Involvement.
+Once the sports club representative receives the invoice, it should be taken to the Office of Student Involvement.
 For a check to be issued on a Friday, the approved check request form must be turned in to the Controller’s Office by the preceding Tuesday morning.
 If a check is needed prior to Friday, the form must be submitted the preceding week.
 (The only catch to this process is if the College doesn't have a W-9 form on the organization with which we are dealing.)
 Do not wait until Tuesday morning to turn in request if you need it by Friday.

 Paying Sport Officials

 Many clubs are members of leagues that handle the scheduling and the payment of officials (just like a tournament would) for the members via annual membership dues or entry fees.
 Other leagues do not handle the payments (only the scheduling) and therefore the club should consult with the league and with the Office of Recreation Services in regard to how to best pay the officials in a timely fashion.
 If a club wants to set up a match and has arranged for an official on their own, you must contact the Office of Student Involvement immediately for assistance in handling the payment.
-A copy of the “Sports Official Payment Form” is found in Appendix D.
+A copy of the “Sports Official Payment Form” is found in Appendix E.

-Reimbursement for Club Sport Expenses
+Reimbursement for Sports club Expenses

-Club sport representatives can be reimbursed for team-related expenses ONLY when a purchase order, College credit card, or check request cannot be used.
+Sports club representatives can be reimbursed for team-related expenses ONLY when a purchase order, College credit card, or check request cannot be used.
 Receipts need to be submitted to the Office of Student Involvement for reimbursement.
 Reimbursement cannot be issued: (1) without receipts or (2) for sales tax in instances where the vendor would have accepted a Purchase Order from the College.
-Only the team officers or expense reports signed by the club sport’s treasurer are authorized for reimbursement.
+Only the team officers or expense reports signed by the sports club’s treasurer are authorized for reimbursement.

-Requesting Budget Dollars through LAFSync
+Requesting Budget Dollars through OurCampus

-1. Visit lafsync.lafayette.edu
+1. Visit https://ourcampus.lafayette.edu/home_login and sign in using your Lafayette credentials

-2. Navigate to your club’s portal by clicking “My Memberships,” which will provide a drop-down list of the clubs with which you are affiliated.
+2. Navigate to your club’s portal by clicking the appropriate organization under “My Groups”

-3. Once on your club’s front page, hover over “More,” then click “Treasury.”
-If you do not see that option, please contact an administrator of your club’s portal to make sure you have administrator privileges.

-4. Once there, click “Manage Budgets.”
-You’ll be able to see a history of your budgets here once populated.

-5. To submit a new budget, click “New Budget.”

-6. Proceed to fill out the remaining fields being as thorough as possible.
-Please note, when you select ‘Events/Programming,’ a dialog box will appear, which is where you can fill out the event details and description.
-The new form allows you to apply for multiple events in one form, just click “Add Budget Item.”
+3. Select the “Budget” icon

+4. Elect to submit an annual or program budget request

+5. Submit an itemized budget of expenses and justification for said expenses